allu0786ansari/Project_Turn_To_Law/AI_Powered_Legal_Chatbot/README.md

 ## ⚠️ Legal Disclaimer

-This chatbot is designed to provide preliminary legal information based on Indian legal codes, precedents, and regulations.
+This chatbot is designed to provide preliminary legal information based on Indian legal codes(Constitution of India, criminal law 2018, IPC 1860, criminal procedure 1973, it code...etc), precedents, and regulations.
 However:

 - The information provided by this chatbot does not constitute legal advice.
 - This chatbot is not a substitute for consultation with a qualified legal professional.